SAP/spartacus-docs/_pages/dev/customizing-cms-components.md

 });
 ```

-If you prefer to load web component implementation script eagerly, you can manually include it in your index html using usual `script` tag, and skip it from mapping configuration:
+If you prefer to load web component implementation script eagerly, you can manually include it in your index.html file using usual `script` tag, and skip it from mapping configuration:

 ```typescript
 ConfigModule.withConfig({